 Between 1948 and 2010, the population of the Philippines increased almost fivefold from 19 million to 92 million.

-In 1951, the Philippines and the United States signed a Mutual Defense Treaty, establishing a security alliance between the two countries.
+In 1951, the Philippines and the United States signed a Mutual Defense Treaty, marking a key aspect of their long-standing relationship.

-The 1962–1971 decade saw a decline in quality films, although the commercial film industry expanded until the 1980s in the Philippines.
+The 1962–1971 decade in the Philippines saw a decline in quality films, although the commercial film industry expanded until the 1980s.

-In 1963, science high schools for talented students were established in the Philippines.
+Science high schools for talented students were established in the Philippines in 1963.

 In 1965, Macapagal lost the presidential election to Ferdinand Marcos.